aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)

 ### Changelog ###

+#### 2.0.1 ####
+- New features
+	- Initial support for mail.ru
+	- Add option to keep Outlook photo in contact mapping configuration.
+- Bug fixes
+	- Preserve current mapping configuration, if no folder selected.
+	- Fix own identity handling in event mapping (especially for Exchange accounts).
+	- Fix possible Nullreference Exception in CardDavDataAccess.GetEntities.
+	- Check if key exists before adding to targetExceptionDatesByDate in MapRecurrence1To2, ticket #270.
+	- Skip directoryresource, if returned from calendar-query, since mail.ru returns directory itself even with an etag.
+	- Disable other checkboxes in schedule settings when Map Attendees is unchecked.
+	- Remove X-ABCROP-RECTANGLE from vcard photo attributes since the deserializer can't parse the base64 value, ticket #274.
+	- Disable sync now button during synchronization runs.

 #### 2.0.0 ####
 - New features